m325k/advent-of-code-2022/README.md

  - for the second one reused the intersection function two times to get the intersection of three strings
  - made a custom priority function, could've used ord from Data.Char, but wanted to have as little dependencies as possible

+4th day
+  - made a relatively generic replace function, to tidy up the input, it might come in handy in the later days
+  - for the first subproblem i needed to check if the first range is fully contained in the other, or vice versa, just by comparing the bounds the answer can easily be found
+  - for the second one, finding any intersection can be simplified by finding the complement function and inverting it, as in if the range from the first one is completely outside the second and vice versa, also just by checking the bounds